-Document the protection of environmental and natural resources, including regionally significant natural areas.
-This documentation shall include an analysis showing that the amendment would not adversely affect the interconnected system of wetlands/uplands that exist in the East Rural Area.
-The analysis must describe how the amendment protects the wetlands/uplands systems, including: retaining the connectivity of wetlands retaining/improving the ecological quality of wetlands retaining the functional and structural values of wetlands in the Rural Area Begin narrative below and/or note attachments to reference: Demonstrate how the proposed amendment would be compatible with adjacent rural uses .
-Begin narrative below and/or note attachments to reference:
+retaining the connectivity of wetlands retaining/improving the ecological quality of wetlands in the Rural Area retaining the functional and structural values of wetlands in the Rural Area Begin narrative below and/or note attachments to reference: Demonstrate how the proposed amendment would be compatible with adjacent rural uses.
+Begin narrative below and/or note attachments to reference: Document the protection of environmental and natural resources, including regionally signific natural areas.
+This documentation shall include an analysis showing that the amendment would adversely affect the interconnected system of wetlands/uplands that exist in the East Rural Area. analysis must describe how the amendment protects the wetlands/uplands systems, including: not Begin narrative below and/or note attachments to reference: Demonstrate how the proposed amendment would be compatible with adjacent rural uses . retaining/improving the ecological quality of wetlands - Demonstrate how the proposed amendment would be compatible with adjacent rural uses